 After a leisurely breakfast enjoying the water views, we head off back to Wineglass Bay along the Hazards Beach Track which heads north beside Great Oyster Bay.
-We’ll then head south towards Hobart, stopping off at the historic village of Richmond before heading back to the airport or Hobart.
+We’ll then head south towards our drop off point at Hobart Airport.
 What an adventure you will have shared with your family!
-(B/L)
+B/L

 We will be walking with backpacks for around 3 hours on day 1, 2 and 4 and for 6 hours on day 3.
 The trek is suitable for parents and children aged 8 or above who are active and who enjoy the outdoors.
 Parents can opt to carry most of the gear for their children.
 Moderate fitness required (speak to us if you want to know whether this is suitable for you).
 Some uneven track surfaces.

 The trip will be hosted by two qualified Primal Adventures guides with tons of experience hiking with families, and working with children clearances.
 Primal Adventures is licensed to lead trekking groups in Tasmania.
 In addition, they are both trained in wilderness first aid and will carry emergency communication systems.
 They will enjoy talking to you and your family about training and living the way that nature intended on this incredible adventure!

 The East Coast of Tasmania is shielded from the prevailing westerly weather by the mountainous interior of the island and high central plateau.
 The result is a cool temperate and maritime climate that enjoys lots of sunshine!
 Temperatures do not fluctuate greatly and average rainfall is significantly lower than western and central parts of Tasmania.
 Weather can always be unpredictable however, and its necessary to prepare for all conditions and to have good-quality warm clothing.
 Jeans and cotton clothing are not suitable for hiking.